 The validity of an arrest depends on the circumstances which were apparent to the police officer at the time the arrest was made, and not what came to be known later.
 The formation of reasonable grounds does not require a prima facie case.

-Once arrest, the officer must inform the accused the reason for arrest, their right to silence, their right to speak to a lawyer, and that they may call legal aid duty counsel for advice free of charge.
+Once arrested, the officer must inform the accused the reason for arrest, their right to silence, their right to speak to a lawyer, and that they may call legal aid duty counsel for advice free of charge.
 In cases where the police have unlawfully arrested an accused or failed to provide the accused his right, the evidence may be thrown out in court.
 If you have been charged with a criminal offence, it is important to speak with a lawyer to ensure your rights have not been breached.
 Please feel free to contact me to discuss your legal matters.